mishsonjica-hash/Amanda-Sonjica/README.md

 ## 📦 The dataset

 The full dataset contains six CSV files.
 The six files contain tables covering 18 months of operations (January 2024 through June 2025) across all 45 stores nationwide.
-It's **fully synthetic** — no real customer or sales data is included — but it's been generated to look and behave like a real retail dataset, with the natural skew you'd expect.
+The data used is not a real-life data but it's been generated to look and behave like a real industry retail dataset, with the natural skew you'd expect.

 | File                    | Rows    | Description                                          |
 | ----------------------- | ------- | ---------------------------------------------------- |